• Australia

 Recognizing Problem Gambling

-Thus, one should consider some key indicators to watch out for:
+Thus, one should consider some key indicators:

-Signs and AspectsMain Manifestations
+Signs and aspects

-1. Behavioral Signs
+1.

 • Increased secrecy regarding gambling activities